ConorB513/Command-Line-Yathzee/README.md

 ## Acknowledgments

-* This project was given as an assignment for my program design Class (CPSC 1150- - Langara College)
+* This project was given as an assignment for my program design Class (CPSC 1150 - Langara)
 * Arrays help: https://www.geeksforgeeks.org/arrays-in-java/